 The doctoral degree is conferred after the student presents the result of their investigation in the form of a dissertation, demonstrating marked ability and scholarship in a field of knowledge.
-Details of degree requirements may be found at: https://me.engin.umich.edu/academics/graduate/handbook/doctoral/.
+Details of degree requirements may be found on the Mechanical Engineering Doctoral Degree website.